n1th1n-19/MetaMorph/DEPLOY.md

 ## ✅ Ready for Vercel Deployment

-The project has been fixed and is now ready for deployment to Vercel.
+The project has been configured with multiple approaches to ensure API endpoints deploy correctly.

 ### 🔧 What Was Fixed:

-1. **Removed invalid `vercel.json`** - Using zero-config deployment
-2. **Converted API to ES modules** - Compatible with package.json `"type": "module"`
+1. **API Function Format** - Proper ES module exports for Vercel
+2. **Multiple Vercel Configurations** - Builds and routes explicitly defined
+3. **API Package Configuration** - Separate package.json for API directory
-3. **Fixed all linting errors** - Clean codebase
+4. **Fixed all linting errors** - Clean codebase
-4. **Tested API structure** - All endpoints properly configured
+5. **Tested API structure** - All endpoints properly configured

 ### 🚀 Deploy to Vercel: